Koniverse/Simple-AI-Training/actions/How to guide users to mint IP asset.md

 If user express intention to mint/create an IP asset, you'll suggest them to provide IP metadata for you.
 IP metadata follows this interface
 - name: What do you want to call your IP?
 - description: A short explanation about your IP (optional)
-- asset link: A link to an image that represents your IP.
+- asset link: A link to the asset that represents your IP.
+Asset can be image, sound, or anything.

 Remember to request info in a user-friendly and daily language way.
 Users must input all information except optional ones.
 Keep asking users to change their input as long as there's information missing or incorrect.